 Please note that the housing allowance tax exclusion is only available to clergy—a surviving spouse cannot claim the housing allowance exclusion on distributions from RPB accounts.

 Understanding your parsonage exclusion

-Before each year-end, RPB will send clergy a notice confirming that we designated an amount equal to your annual distributions as potentially your parsonage allowance exclusion.
-However, you are still responsible for excluding the correct amount from your gross income on your tax return.
+Before each year-end, RPB will designate 100% of your following year's distributions as your potential parsonage allowance exclusion.
+However, you and your tax preparer are responsible for excluding the correct amount from your gross income on your tax return.

 The maximum amount you can exclude is the lesser of: